-As noted above, two records searches and archival research were performed at State of California repositories to gather existing, relevant, and reasonably available information regarding Tribal resources in the Project Vicinity.
-In addition to identifying historic properties and other cultural resources, this research also served to obtain background information pertinent to understanding the archaeology, history, and ethnohistory of the data gathering area.
+As noted above, two records searches and archival research were performed at State of California repositories to gather relevant and reasonably available information regarding Tribal resources in the Project Vicinity.
+In addition to identifying historic properties and other cultural resources, this research also served to obtain background information pertinent to understanding the archaeology, history, and ethnohistory of the Data Gathering Area.
 This information included previously inventoried and recorded cultural resources and documented cultural studies.

-The record searches were conducted in May and June 2009 at NEIC and NCIC, which included a review of: 1) cultural resources records and site location maps; 2) historic Government Land Office (GLO) maps; 3) an up-to-date list of NRHP-listed properties; 4) the California Register of Historic Resources; 5) the Office of Historic Preservation Historic Property Directories for Yuba, Nevada, and Sierra counties; 6) 1992 California Points of Historical Interest; 7) 1996 California State Historic landmarks; and 8) 1976 California Inventory of Historic Resources.
+The record searches were conducted in May and June 2009 at NEIC and NCIC, and included a review of: 1) cultural resources records and site location maps; 2) historic General Land Office (GLO) maps; 3) an up-to-date list of NRHP-listed properties; 4) the California Register of Historic Resources; 5) the Office of Historic Preservation Historic Property Directories for Yuba, Nevada, and Sierra counties; 6) 1992 California Points of Historical Interest; 7) 1996 California State Historic landmarks; and 8) 1976 California Inventory of Historic Resources.

 The records searches were employed in part to identify ITAs and TCPs within the APE.
 ITAs are legal interests in assets held in trust by the federal government for Indian tribes or individual Indians.
 ITAs can be real property, physical assets, or intangible property rights.
 A characteristic of an ITA is that it cannot be sold, leased, or otherwise alienated without the United States government's approval.
-Examples of ITAs are lands, including reservations and public domain allotment; minerals; water rights; hunting and fishing rights; other natural resources; money or claims.
+Examples of ITAs are lands, including reservations and public domain allotments; minerals; water rights; hunting and fishing rights; other natural resources; and money or claims.
 ITAs do not include things in which a tribe or individuals have no legal interest.
-For example, off-reservation sacred lands or archaeological sites in which a tribe has no interest are not ITA.
+For example, off-reservation sacred lands or archaeological sites in which a tribe has no interest are not ITAs.

 No ITAs were discovered in the results of the record searches.
-The APE does not include Indian reservations, lands designated under Tribal ownership, or any other ITAs.
+The APE does not include reservations, lands designated under Tribal ownership, or any other ITAs.
+Information obtained from TNF also did not identify any TCPs within the APE.